sdwebui-extensions/LanPaint/README.md

 | Works with any SD model | ❌           | ✅       |
 | Context awareness    | ❌ One-way   | ✅ Two-way |

+## Updates

+LanPaint has received a major update!
+All examples now use the LanPaint K Sampler, offering a simplified interface with enhanced performance and stability.

 ## Example Results
 All examples use a random seed 0 to generate batch of 4 images for fair comparison.
 (Warning: Generating 4 images may exceed GPU memory; adjust batch size as needed.)